AmenKaabachi/AmenKaabachi/README.md

 ### Hi there 👋
+I am interested in the following information about the current state of the application

 <!--
 **AmenKaabachi/AmenKaabachi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.